-Expressing gratitude to your customers, employees and partners is key to building business loyalty and sustaining good business relationships.
-Especially in a year like 2020, where business loyalty has made a huge difference in many small businesses’ abilities to keep their doors open.
+Expressing gratitude to your customers, employees and partners is key to building business loyalty and sustaining solid business relationships.
+This is especially true as consumers consider their connections to the brands they interact with and ultimately support.
 And although tacking a ‘Thanks much’ to the end of an email is good form, it certainly doesn’t replace the need to send a formal hold-in-your-hand thank you for your business note.
-We know a thing or two about business thank you notes, helping hundreds of businesses every year to show gratitude while increasing customer retention.
+We know a thing or two about business thank you notes as we’ve continued to help hundreds of businesses every year to increase customer retention with gratitude.
 There’s a certain art to writing the perfect thank you for your business note without sounding generic or sale-sy.
 We’ve got the details all mapped out so you can be sure to harness the power these tiny little cards wield in the world of business relationships.

 Table of contents:Benefits to sending business thank you notes.